-A study of the earthly and heavenly sanctuaries with special emphasis on the books of Leviticus, Daniel,

-Hebrews, and Revelation.
+A study of the earthly and heavenly sanctuaries with special emphasis on the books of the Pentateuch, the Psalms, Daniel, the Gospels, Hebrews, and Revelation.

 PROGRAM & COURSE LEARNING OUTCOMES

 Your degree program seeks to help you achieve the Program Learning Outcomes basic to your chosen profession.
 Your Program Learning Outcome primarily addressed in this course is: